 2. Salmonella typhi has which type of flagella arrangement?

 Explanation: Salmonella typhi has peritrichous type of flagella arrangement.
-In peritrichous, the bacteria is surrounded by lateral flagella.
+In peritrichous, the bacteria are surrounded by lateral flagella.

-3. The L Ring in a Gram-Negative bacterium flagella is associated with_________
+3. The L Ring in Gram-Negative bacterium flagella is associated with _________

 b) Outer Membrane